 The websites and marketing materials of the companies that are conducting genetic modification would have you believe that GMOs will feed the world—with greater crop yields, more drought resistance, increased nutrition, and other worthy-sounding benefits.

 However after nearly two decades of development, none of these traits have come to market.
 Instead, nearly 100% of genetic modification is devoted to the increased use of herbicides and pesticides.
-View a list of the top ten genetically modified crops ; read which genetically engineered traits are most predominant.
+View a list of the top ten genetically modified crops and see which genetically engineered traits are most predominant.

-These “bio-ag” corporations have focused all of their efforts on genetically altering plants to do one of two things: 1) produce their own internal pesticide to kill or deter insects; and 2) be completely herbicide-resistant so they can be repeatedly sprayed with glyphosate (aka RoundUp), glufosinate, and 2-4,D (one of the primary ingredients of Agent Orange) to kill weeds.
-Some crops are genetically engineered with both traits; soy was recently genetically engineered to withstand all three.
+These “ag-bio” corporations have focused all of their efforts on genetically altering plants to do one of two things: 1) to produce their own internal pesticide to kill or deter insects; and 2) to resist the herbicides manufactured by these same corporations, including glyphosate (aka RoundUp), glufosinate, and 2-4,D (one of the primary ingredients of Agent Orange) to kill weeds.
+Some crops are genetically engineered with both herbicide-resistant traits; soy was recently genetically engineered to withstand all three.

 The result of genetic modification is an organism that can be patented as intellectual property, which enables GMOs to be owned, sold, controlled, and legally protected by a corporation, giving these corporations ultimate power over food.
-No surprise these corporations started by genetically modifying corn and soy, since these two products are used in almost 90% of processed food for humans, and grain fed to animals raised for meat.
+No surprise these corporations started by genetically modifying corn and soy, since these two products are used in almost 90% of processed food for humans, and in 100% of the grain fed to (non-organic) animals raised for meat.

 Why is our food being made and modified